 Each choreographer will receive $1,300.
 No additional funds are available for travel, musicians, etc. Choreographers decide how to use the $1,300.

 - Attend one (1) informational meeting of all artists

 - Participate in a facilitated talk-back (dialogue) session with audience members following the event.
 Choreographers must participate in the event, and dancers are invited to participate if they choose.

 Choreographers and dancers must:

-- Perform their dance 1-5 times during the event (number of stages to be determined)
+- Perform their dance five times during the event

 - Written description of your 3-8 minute dance piece.
+Please provide a clear description of the concepts and dance/performance forms you will utilize and how your performance relates to the 4'x4' stage.
 Description can be no longer than 250 words.

 - Resume/vita, no longer than 2 pages, in pdf format attached to your online application